RiboswitchClassifier/riboflow/README.md

 as some of it's dependencies and has been tested using ``Python 3.5.2``.
 A trained ``Bi-directional Recurent Neural Network Model`` is integrated into the ``riboflow`` package (it will be installed automatically via the above mentioned``pip installation``).

 Note that the source code to generate the ``Bi-directional Recurent Neural Network Model`` is available.
-The git repository `https://github.com/RiboswitchClassifier/RiboswitchClassification` can be forked to generate a new model.
+The git repository [Riboswitch Classification](https://github.com/RiboswitchClassifier/RiboswitchClassification) can be forked to generate a new model.

 Package Structure
 -----